timbslr/timbslr/README.md

 ### My main skills are:
 ☕Java         <br>
-🥏Arduino (hardware boards with GPIO´s that you can program)
+🥏Arduino (hardware boards with GPIO pins for programming)

 ### I have some experiences in:
 🌐HTML         <br>